jdetch/Shopmaster/README.md

 ## Description

-Shopmaster was created to demonstrate how to save a new parent record and its children simultaneously using Rails API and Ember CLI.
-You can read find additional information about this topic in my original [blogpost](PLACEHOLDER).
+Shopmaster was created to demonstrate how to save a new parent record and its children simultaneously.
+You can  find additional information about this topic in my original [blogpost](PLACEHOLDER).

 Shopmaster is built on the following: